bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 where `par` is the set of parameters used in the call to [`continuation`](@ref) to get `br` and `lens` is the parameter axis which is used to find the Fold/Hopf point.
 For the options parameters, we refer to [Newton](@ref).

 It is important to note that for improved performances, a function implementing the expression of the **hessian** should be provided.
 This is by far the fastest.
-Reader interested in this advanced usage should look at the code `example/chan.jl` of the tutorial [Temperature model](@ref).
+Reader interested in this advanced usage should look at the code `example/chan.jl` of the tutorial [Temperature model (simplest example for equilibria)](@ref).

 ## Codim 2 continuation